PWA-GouldA/ICT30115-WorkplaceComms-2019/pages/01.home/default.md

 ---

 ## Workplace Communications
-**for the ICT30115 Certificate III in Information, Ddigital Media and Teachnology**
+**for the ICT30115 Certificate III in Information, Digital Media and Technology**

 SPLASH SCREEN BANNER